TheNagaki/advent-of-code-2022/README.md

 # advent-of-code-2022

 Here, I will be posting my solutions to the Advent of Code 2022 puzzles.
-I will be using Python 3.7.
+I will be using Python 3.11.

+### The structure of this repository

 Each day's solution will be in a separate folder, containing: